slevomat/coding-standard/README.md

 * `alwaysUsedPropertiesAnnotations`: mark certain properties as always used, for example the ones with `@ORM\Column`
 * `alwaysUsedPropertiesSuffixes`: mark properties with name ending with a certain string to be always marked as used

+#### SlevomatCodingStandard.Functions.UnusedInheritedVariablePassedToClosure 🔧

+Looks for unused inherited variables passed to closure via `use`.

 #### SlevomatCodingStandard.Namespaces.UnusedUses 🔧

 Looks for unused imports from other namespaces.